Helps you claim foreign pensions and receive your Australian social security payments while outside Australia.

 Claiming Australian pensions

-Under an international social security agreement, each country generally contributes an amount to a person's retirement income.
-For most countries this is measured by the period for which a person has contributed to that country's social security scheme.
-For Australia, it is based on a person's residence in Australia and their income and assets.
+Under an international social security agreement, each country generally contributes an amount to your retirement income.
+For most countries this is measured by the period for which you have contributed to that country's social security scheme.
+For Australia, it’s based on your residence in Australia and your income and assets.

 Claiming non-Australian pensions

-International Services helps Australian residents with claims for pensions from all agreement countries.
-Australia has social security agreements with many countries.
-For more information, go to International Social Security Agreements.
-International Services can provide claim forms and tell you how the claim process works for each country and what documents will be required.
-For many pension claims, International Services will help you make sure that all the required information has been provided so that your claim can be processed as quickly as possible.
+If you’re in Australia, we can help you with claims for pensions from all agreement countries.
+We can provide claim forms and tell you how the claim process works for each country and what documents will be required.
+For many pension claims, we’ll help you make sure that all the required information has been provided so that your claim can be processed as quickly as possible.

 Non-Australian income exchange rates

-If you have non-Australian income and assets, you will be sent a letter in February each year showing the exchange rates used for the previous twelve months.
+If you have non-Australian income or assets, we’ll send you a letter in February each year showing the exchange rates we used for the previous 12 months.
 This letter is for your information only - you don’t need to respond to us.

-If there is more than a 5% difference between the exchange rate we used, and the rate that was actually used by the organisation or financial institution that converted your non-Australian income and assets into Australian dollars, you can ask for a reassessment.
+You can ask for a reassessment if there’s more than a 5% difference between the exchange rate we used and the rate that was actually used by the organisation or financial institution that converted your non-Australian income and assets into Australian dollars.
 To do this, you need to show us evidence of the actual exchange rate used.